 Read our behaviour and anti-bullying policy

-This Policy and Guidelines outlines the end of year calculation expectations for each year group in each of the four operations (addition, subtraction, multiplication and division) and contains the key representational and written procedures that will be taught within the school.
+This policy outlines the end of year calculation expectations for each year group in each of the four operations (addition, subtraction, multiplication and division) and contains the key representational and written procedures that will be taught within the school.

 Read our calculation policy